-New in 2024, the "Masonic Youth Recruitment" award is for Florida Masons in good standing who propose two young men, two young women, or a combination thereof to join Florida DeMolay, Florida Rainbow, or Florida Job's Daughters.
+The "Masonic Youth Recruitment" award is for Florida Masons in good standing who propose two young men, two young women, or a combination thereof to join Florida DeMolay, Florida Rainbow, or Florida Job's Daughters.
 Respective youth must complete the full initiation with DeMolay completing the DeMolay Degree and the respective ritualistic ceremonies for Rainbow or Job's Daughters.
 An active, registered youth must first line sign for any new members recruited in this manner.